 Chromosomes are frequently subject to modifications, either in number ( euploidies and aneuploidies ) or in their structure.
 Structural changes refer to modifications that affect the morphology of the chromosome, such as the loss of part of the chromosomes, duplication of pieces and even exchange of portions between chromosomes.

-→ Types of structural chromosomal alterations
+→ Types of structural chromosomal changes

 Different factors can cause changes in chromosomal structure, such as radiation and meiosis errors.
 Structural changes can happen in different ways, the main ones being: